Medicare in Massachusetts

 Original Medicare (Parts A and B)

-- Part A: Helps cover your hospital stays, which may include inpatient services at nursing homes, skilled nursing facilities, some home health and hospice care.
+- Part A: Helps cover your hospital stays, which may include inpatient services at nursing homes, skilled nursing facilities, and some home health and hospice care.

 - Part B: Provides coverage for your preventive and medically necessary services.